marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 The same process also added a new AppIdentityContextConnection connection string to the appsettings.json configuration file.
-ASP.NET Core Identity will use this connection string to connect to the SQLite database:
+ASP.NET Core Identity will use this connection string to access the SQLite database:

 ```json
 .